DanielCreggOrganization/w8-lab-encapsulation-sofiaplyak/README.md

 Create a `SecretMessage` class that:
 - Has a private String field to store a message.
 - Has a public method to display the message
-- Create a `Secret Message` object in the `Main` class
+- Create a `SecretMessage` object in the `Main` class
-- Try and call the message field directly using the dot operator
+- Try and call the message field directly using the dot operator (you should get a compilation error)
 - Print the message to the console using the public method

 ## 3. Getters and Setters